 =1006 A

-In the case of 2, the current reduces to 1/6 th of the current in case no.1.
-After resistance grounding the current is well below the equipment’s full load current capacity.
+In case 2, the current reduces to 1/6 th of the current in case no.1.
+After resistance grounding, the current is well below the equipment’s full load current capacity.

-Do we need neutral grounding system for 440 Volts system?
+Do we need a neutral grounding system for the 440 Volts system?

 For 440 volts system, the magnitude of the earth fault current is;